Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-estimator.rst

 - `The tutorial on error mitigation in the Runtime Primitives <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/tutorials/Error-Suppression-and-Error-Mitigation.html>`_
 - `The how-to setting execution options in the Runtime Primitives <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/options.html>`_
 - `The API reference for execution options in the Runtime Primitives <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/stubs/qiskit_ibm_runtime.options.Options.html#qiskit_ibm_runtime.options.Options>`_
-- `The how-to on sessions for faster execution of iterable workloads <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/run_session.html>`_
+- `The how-to on sessions for faster execution of iterative workloads <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/run_session.html>`_

 3. Other execution alternatives (non-Runtime)